-To use Scheduled Tasks (Import and Export), you must first define one or more repositories, called Sites.
-A Site is a repository outside of your Caspio account used by Scheduled Tasks for importing or exporting data.
+To use Data import/export tasks, you must first define one or more repositories, called Sites.
+A Site is a repository outside of your Caspio account used by Data import/export tasks for importing or exporting data.
 The following repositories are supported:

 - A website accessed through HTTP or HTTPS.